javier-lopez/javier.io/blog/en/_posts/2013-09-27-pbuilder-tips.md

 ###### {{ page.date | date_to_string }}

-I'll write down some tips useful when dealting with pbuilder on Ubuntu, pbuilder is a builder for testing the creation of .deb packages from .dsc sources, however I often use as a light replace to a full virtual machine.
+I'll write down some tips useful when dealting with pbuilder on Ubuntu, pbuilder is a builder for testing the creation of .deb packages from .dsc sources, however I often use as a light replacement for a full virtual machine.

 ## E: Release signed by unknown key (key id 8B48AD6246925553)